Kent State sets homecoming date, Class of 2020 graduation ceremony

-KENT, Ohio (WKBN) – Kent State University has set a date for Homecoming Weekend.
+KENT, Ohio (WYTV) – Kent State University has set a date for Homecoming Weekend.

 Along with homecoming activities, graduates of the Class of 2020 are invited back for a “historic” in-person commencement ceremony.